-Urban, sleek and architecturally striking, there’s a big-city feel to the First Street Lofts in the heart of downtown Flint, Mich.
+Urban, sleek and architecturally striking, there’s a big-city feel to the First Street Lofts in the heart of downtown Flint, Michigan.
 Situated on the top floors of a seven-story, 81-year-old office building on the National Registry of Historical Places, 16 new loft apartments are attracting tenants who seek quality construction, diverse neighbors and proximity to work.

 Work crews will remove protective plywood window coverings when final construction is complete on the First Street Loft unit shown.